dean0x7d/pybinding/readme.md

 * Eigensolvers: standard dense and sparse solvers (always available) and the [FEAST] solver (only available when compiled with Intel's MKL)
-* Transport: scattering systems with semi-infinite leads can be constructed in Pybinding and then solved using the [Kwant compatibility] layer.
+* Transport: scattering systems with semi-infinite leads can be constructed in Pybinding and then solved using the [Kwant compatibility] layer
 * Model and result objects have builtin plotting functions for easy visualization

 #### Planned work